 Hardware keys/ Smart cards

-Sequoia PGP (and therefore sq) uses key- and cert stores to manage the respected objects.
-These stores delegate requests to backends, one of these backends is gpg-agent.
-As long as gpg-agent can use your openpgp hardware token, sq can do so as well.
+Sequoia PGP (and therefore sq) uses key and cert stores to manage their respective objects.
+These stores delegate requests to backends.
+One of these backends is gpg-agent.
+As long as gpg-agent can use your OpenPGP hardware token, sq can do so as well.

 Overview

-If scdaemon and pcscd are used simultaneously, there has to be a coordination between them, as they access the same shared hardware resource.
+If scdaemon and pcscd are used simultaneously, there has to be coordination between them, as they access the same shared hardware resource.
 For that, scdaemon has to be configured to use pcscd for hardware access, instead of connecting to it directly.
 The picture looks like this:

 sq <-> gpg-agent <-> scdaemon <-> pcscd <-> hardware